Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - *Bug fixed:* Map sound package now includes objective interruption, win, and lose sounds.
 ---
 - Enhanced Factory:
-  - The Cam.
-Net.'s located in objective rooms have been removed, only the corridors are available.
-  - Spies can no longer climb back up to Main Hall's coop objective once dropping into the room located behind the PC.
-  - The explosive barrels located in the Machine Room no longer cause a major explosion.
   - The corner vent has been removed near the bottom Machine Room objective.
-  - Spies can now open Corridor B’s door on both sides.
+  - Spies can now open Corridor B's door on both sides.
   - The mechanical digger has been raised to 5 seconds to activate.
-  - Transformer Room's electric currents damage players 25 hit points per second instead of instantly killing players.
-  - A new ladder is located on the side of the Mechanical Digger Room objective's structure.
-  - A new ladder bridge at the top Mechanical Digger Room ledge has been added.
-  - Mechanical Digger Room’s lights duration has been increased to 90 seconds when the generators are activated.
   - *Bug fixed:* Interactable objects in the Machine Room and Mechanical Digger Room incorrectly display "Security failure" on the HUD when chaffed, despite having no chaff effect.
 ---
 - Enhanced Krauser Lab:
   - Based on the map foundation from Pandora Tomorrow.
   - Removed various security from Pandora Tomorrow that were unnecessary.
-  - Time limit has been reduced to 10 minutes
+  - Time limit has been reduced to 10 minutes.
-  - Warehouse’s security has been reworked with each computer objective having two lasers from the top platform.
+  - Warehouse's security has been reworked with each computer objective having two lasers from the top platform.
-  - Removed the lasers surrounding Laboratory’s entrance and only have ceiling lasers guarding the computer objective.
+  - Removed the lasers surrounding Laboratory's entrance and only have ceiling lasers guarding the computer objective.
-  - Irradiation’s computer objectives have been shifted out of their chambers so Spies can have an easier time escaping.
+  - Irradiation's computer objectives have been shifted out of their chambers so Spies can have an easier time escaping.
+  - The front entrance doors will always remain open to improve navigation.
   - An one-way escape exit can be used from Irradiation into the Parking Lot has been added.
 Mercenaries can use the new path both ways.
   - Cam.
 Net. support added with new cameras located in the Entrance, Parking Lot, and Irradiation.
-  - *Bug fixed:* The explosive barrels now have a shorter range but lethal blast radius.
+  - *Bug fixed:* The explosive barrels will now have a shorter range but lethal blast radius.
 Originally, they would only knock out people, however charging into a barrel that is not lethal would cause a bug where Mercenaries were permanently sleeping.
 ---
 - Enhanced Missile Strike:
   - Map has been adjusted to 4 Spy lives and 3 Mercenary lives.